mcornick/clilol/docs/clilol_create_paste.md

 will be used.
 If you do not specify a filename, the content will be read from stdin.

+The paste will be created as unlisted by default.
+To create a listed paste, use the --listed flag.

 ```
 clilol create paste [flags]
 ```